UnstableDesign/AdaCAD/docs/howtouse/operations/margin.md

 # margin
 ![file](./img/margin.png)

+## Description
+Encases one structure within another by adding the second structure to the top, left, bottom and/or right of the draft.

 ## Parameters
 - `starting pics`: the number of ends to add to the start of the draft (which differs depending on your origin)
 - `starting ends`:  the number of pics to add to the start of the draft (which differs depending on your origin)